maurymarkowitz/RetroBASIC/README.md

 It will accept any text file as input and report (cryptic) errors if it cannot properly parse it.
 If parsing succeeds, the program (normally) begins running immediately.

-If your goal is to simply check the syntax of the program, or to list statistics, use the `--no_run` switch, `-n` for short.
-This will load and parse the BASIC source, but not run it.
-This is often combined with `--print_statistics` (`-p`).
-You can also `--write_statistics` (`-w`) to a file of your choice, which outputs a slightly different format more suitable for automating the collection of the statistics.

-Other command-line options include:
+Command-line options include:

 `--help`, `-h`: print usage notes
 `--version`, `-v`: print version info
 `--upper-case`, `-u`: force input to upper-case, basically like using caps lock
 `--array-base`, `-a`: set base index for arrays, normally 1 but some dialects use 0
 `--tabs`, `-t`: set the number of spaces for comma-separated items, defaults to 10
-`--goto-next`, `-g`: if a branch targets a non-existant line, should it go to the next line or error? normally false, an error
+`--goto-next`, `-g`: if a branch is to a non-existant line, should it go to the next line or return an error?
-`--random`, `-r`: seed the random number generator
-`--output-file`, `-o`: redirect PRINT to the named file
+`--random`, `-r`: seed the random number generator `--no_run`, `-n` : do not run the program, simply read and parse it `--output-file`, `-o`: redirect PRINT to the named file
-`--input-file`, `-i`: redirect INPUT from the named file, one INPUT value per line
+`--input-file`, `-i`: redirect INPUT from the named file, one INPUT value per line `--print_statistics`, `-p` : send a selection of statistics to the console `--write_statistics`, `-w` : write the statistics to the named file in a machine readable format

+If you wish to use RetroBASIC to simply check syntax or collect statistics, use the -n and -p switches.

 ## Building RetroBASIC